aldrin/git-changelog/README.md

   the new request parameter.
 ```

-They're both the same but the latter tags *user visible* changes diligently.
-Later, the tool picks
+The two commit messages are almost the same but the latter tags *user visible* changes a bit more
+diligently.
+Eventually, this diligence helps the tool to identify lines, aggregate similar things
-up these tags, aggregates similar tags (e.g. breaking changes) across commits, orders them, and
+(e.g. breaking changes) across commits, order them, and give you a report that you can share, as is,
-gives you a report that you can share, as is, with users.
-Or, you can use the output as the starting
-draft, make editorial changes and then share it.
+with users.
+Or, you can use the output as the starting draft, make editorial changes and then share
+it with users.
 Either way, it saves you some time.

 Of course, you don't need to tag **every** commit (`git commit -m` is perfectly fine, where you
 think it is).
 You just need to tag the changes you want your users to know about.
 The quality of the